Information Systems B.S.

 - Technical skills in database administration, web design, networking, systems integration, information security, and computer architecture

 The Association for Computing Machinery (ACM) has identified certain characteristics that IT majors need to develop: adaptability, professionalism, interpersonal skills, and advocacy for users of technology.
-Your IT degree from Immaculata will equip you with the ACM characteristics as well as with knowledge from other disciplines.
+Your information systems degree from Immaculata will equip you with the ACM characteristics as well as with knowledge from other disciplines.

-At Immaculata, you can also participate in professional and social activities sponsored by the Mathematics/Computing Sciences/Physics Department, such as:
+At Immaculata, you can also participate in professional and social activities sponsored by the Mathematics/Information and Digital Systems Department, such as:

 - Seminars led by IT professionals